PPDBTeam6-2023-2024/Solarin/docs/backend/logging.md

 ```

-## Issues
+## To Verify
-Make sure the path parameter pointing to the directoy in which the logs need to persist exist!
+Make sure the path parameter pointing to the directroy in which the logs need to persist exist!

 ## Additional Information